Best Dough Sheeter Machine for Home Bakers & Small Bakeries [Buyer’s Guide]

 The wider the rollers, the more dough you can sheet at once.

-• 15.7”: Ideal for home kitchens and light commercial use — fits most countertops and handles pizza, pasta, pastry with ease.
+• 15.7”: ideal for home kitchens and light commercial use — fits most countertops and handles pizza, pasta, and pastry.

-• 19.7”: Great for bakeries or pizzerias making larger dough portions or laminated pastries.
+• 19.7”: better for larger dough portions, bigger pizza bases, and laminated pastries.

 Larger rollers help avoid reworking dough multiple times, saving time and maintaining dough texture.